Services in Koli National Park

 - All parts of Koli Nature Centre Ukko are accessible by wheelchair.
 There are wheelchair ramps to the exhibition area, elevators to the second floor, where the audiovisual equipment and conference facilities are located, and an accessible toilet.

-- By Ukko-Koli lookout point there is a separate accessible lookout point, which is at the end of a wide path.
+- Near Ukko-Koli scenic viewpoint there is a separate demanding accessible viewpoint, which is at the end of a wide path.
+Read more about the Ukko-Koli demanding accessible Trail, 400 m / Direction.

 - Some of the National Park's campfire sites are accessible by wheelchair: Likolahti and the so-called prime minister's campfire site near Nature Centre Ukko.

-- The only accessible toilet in the National Park is at the visitor centre.
+- The only accessible toilet in the National Park is at the Nature Centre.

 - The Koli harbour has guest boat stages, a cruise ship stage, a boat ferry stage, a boat launch ramp and it serves as home harbour for locals.